The 7 Best Small Business Loans For Bad Credit In 2019

 LoanBuilder, as its name would imply, lets you “build” your loan to a certain extent.
 Using an online tool, you can tinker with the loan amount and term length and see how those changes affect your repayments.
 This PayPal-owned service makes it super easy to put together a customized short-term business loan that works for you, even if you have a credit score as low as 550.

 Note that the service is also marketed as “PayPal Business Loans.”

 Before applying for a LoanBuilder loan, please make sure you meet the following minimum qualifications:

 |Business Revenue:||$42,000 per year|

 - PayPal Working Capital is another PayPal short-term business loan option, and it does not have any hard-stated credit score requirements.
 However, this loan is only available to PayPal sellers.

 - LoanBack is a customizable online loan platform that does not have any credit score requirements.
 Essentially, it is a service that puts together a contract to formalize a loan between two private parties.

 Best For Invoice-Dependent Businesses: Fundbox

-This lender is easy for most businesses to qualify for—if you’re registered as a business and you’ve been using compatible accounting or invoicing services for at least three months, you have a good chance of qualifying for Fundbox (see borrower requirements below).
+This lender makes it easy for most businesses to qualify.
+If you’re registered as a business and you’ve been using compatible accounting or invoicing services for at least three months, you have a good chance of qualifying for Fundbox (see borrower requirements below).
 This lender uses algorithms to gain a holistic view of your business and come to fast lending decisions.
 Most applicants will be able to fill out their application and learn about their eligibility in a few minutes.